Parameter-free Dynamic Regret: Time-varying Movement Costs, Delayed Feedback, and Memory: Omitted Details from Section ( )

 \subsection{Unconstrained OCO with Time-varying Memory}

 In this section, we first introduce a useful lemma (already stated as \Cref{lem:memorytomove} in \Cref{sec: oco-memory}) that constitutes a fundamental component in the regret analysis of \Cref{alg: dyn_para_meta_memory}.
-Similarly to what done in existing work, it provides a reduction from OCO with time-varying memory to OCO with time-varying movement costs.
-The main difference in what we demonstrate is that we can handle arbitrary sequences of memory lengths, which can fluctuate over time, rather than limiting the applicability of our results to a uniform memory length $B$. \memorytomove* \begin{proof} For any $t\in[T]$, since $f_t$ satisfies \Cref{ass:corr}, we know that
+Similarly to existing works, the lemma provides a reduction from OCO with time-varying memory to OCO with time-varying movement costs.
+The main difference in what we demonstrate is that we can handle arbitrary sequences of memory lengths, which can fluctuate over time, rather than limiting the applicability of our results to a uniform memory length $B$. \memorytomove* \begin{proof} For any $t\in[T]$, since $f_t$ satisfies \Cref{ass:corr} and $\widehat f_t(w_t)=f_t(w_t,\ldots,w_t)$ with $b_t+1$ arguments, we have

-where the second inequality uses triangular inequality on each summand.
-Taking a summation over $t\in[T]$, we can obtain that
+where the second inequality follows from applying the triangle inequality to each term $\|w_t-w_{t-i}\|$.
+Taking a summation over $t\in[T]$, we obtain